 Kirby Tepper combines his experience as a performer, writer and psychotherapist to help people acquire verbal communication skills for public speaking, fund-raising, conflict resolution and presentations.
 Aside from countless Creative Capital seminars, his clients include Hyundai, Washington Mutual, L’Oreal, Columbia Law School.
 Tepper’s entertainment background includes co-authoring the “Robin Hood” song for the Oscar-winning’ Shrek; authoring lyrics for a musical version of the Oscar-winning Gladiator; co-authoring the musical Lola (Eugene O’Neill Playwrights Conference); and co-writing the musical of A Room With a View (with Emmy-winning composer Craig Safan).
 He has performed his own songs everywhere from the Pasadena Playhouse to Carnegie Recital Hall; and performed in shows on Broadway (On Your Toes), regional theater, and on television (Cheers, Wings and Kennedy Center Honors).
 He has written speeches and musical material for Carol Burnett, Sydney Poitier, John Lithgow, Lily Tomlin and more.
 Tepper is a Licensed Psychotherapist in Los Angeles.

-Ela Troyano, Creative Capital Awardee, Strategic Planning, Funding Your Work, Promoting Your Work Co-Leader, Taller Leader
+Ela Troyano, Creative Capital Awardee, Strategic Planning, Funding Your Work and Promoting Your Work Co-Leader, Taller Leader

 Ela Troyano is a Cuban-born filmmaker based in New York City.
 Her work has been shown at the Berlin International Film Festival, MoMA, the Guggenheim, the Kitchen, PBS, the Kino Arsenal, the New Horizons Film Festival in Poland and other international venues.
 A retrospective of her work was screened in Berlin at the Arsenal Institute For Film and Video Art in 2012.
 A performance and installation of her work with her sister, performance artist Carmelita Tropicana, was presented at El Museo del Barrio with partner organization PS 122.
 Her films include Carmelita Tropicana Your Kunst Is Your Waffen and Latin Boys Go To Hell.
 Troyano has worked as a director for network and cable television in the US, Mexico and Spain.
 Select awards include USA and Rockefeller Fellowships, screenwriting workshop at Sundance with Gabriel Garcia Marquez and funding from the Jerome Foundation, the Ford Foundation, Latino Public Broadcasting, the Independent Television Service and New York State Council on the Arts.